-Dan Marriott, Ph.D., principal and founder of Paul Daniel Marriott + Associates, a historic and scenic road preservation planning firm specializing in linear corridor studies, regional planning strategies and analysis; author of Saving Historic Roads: Design and Policy Guidelines
+Paul Daniel Marriott, Ph.D., associate professor of landscape architecture, principal and founder of Paul Daniel Marriott + Associates, a historic and scenic road preservation planning firm specializing in linear corridor studies, regional planning strategies and analysis; author of Saving Historic Roads: Design and Policy Guidelines

 “Exceeded my expectations and wish the course was set for two days to get into more detail.”

 “Very great framework for identifying significant features (especially for the Section 106 process) and considering flexibility in design and knowing guidelines engineers use.”

 “Context of roadways as they exist vs. spirit or intent of original design was helpful.
 Understanding aesthetic/engineering /cultural was important.”